Quafadas/dedav4s/raw_docs/explanation/plotTargets.md

 ```
 To no ones surprise, does nothing!
 The implementation simply executes unit ```()```.
 I regret the CPU cycles :-).

+Importantly, this is default behaviour - important when we reach scala JS.

 ## printlnTarget

 Formats and prints the final JSON spec to the console.